AntonioMinafra/AntonioMinafra/README.md

 - 👋 Thanks to my experience of eight years in catering, I have refined the my organizational and communication skills precision, which I now apply in mine web developer role.
 My passion for technology and problem solving come together to create effective web solutions.
 - 🏸 Competitive tennis player!
-- ⚙️ I’m currently learning React and Node.js!
+- ⚙️ I’m currently learning React and TailwindCSS!
 - 📫 Email - antoniominafra.dev@gmail.com

 <hr />